danaharper151/scrna-cell-type-classifier/README.md

 ## Background & Motivation

-This project was built to develop practical skills in computational genomics, particularly in the single-cell methods used by large consortia like IGVF.
+This project was built to develop practical skills in computational genomics, particularly in the single-cell methods used by large consortia.
 The pipeline design was informed by the canonical Scanpy tutorial but extended with:

 - Iterative cell type annotation based on marker gene evidence rather than first-pass assignment
 - Supervised ML classification layer with class-balanced Random Forest